 'I beg your pardon sir, but the Marquis isn't yours, and the Mayoress isn't mine': Irish False Pedigrees

-Today I am revisiting a post I wrote last summer which was originally inspired by a tweet of this link from Leslie Ann, of Ancestors Live Here, to a site about false pedigrees.
+Today I am revisiting a post I wrote last summer which was originally inspired by a tweet from Leslie Ann, of Ancestors Live Here, to a site about false pedigrees.
 The subject has re-emerged for me this year after I was contacted by a man who says he is connected to me through the Ball line, and we are in turn connected to Blessed Margaret Ball, the martyr and 16th century mayoress of Dublin.
 More about this later.

 Perusing the list of 'pedigree pedlars' got me thinking about the possibility that false pedigrees may be produced unwittingly, by even the most well-intentioned family history researcher.
 A researcher may worry about disappointing someone, particularly if the outcome of their work proves that a long standing family tale is false.
 Also, many of us are familiar with hitting the proverbial 'brick wall', that moment when the document trail goes cold, and we are left with nothing but questions.
 Unfortunately, instead of presenting family members with a 'brick wall', a well-meaning researcher might grease that wall a little and swing themselves up over it, all the while believing they will break those bricks eventually.
 I suppose I must also include those who make a false claim simply because a connection to someone famous, or infamous, is very appealing.